JJ/granada-off/text/fruits_and_vegetables.md

 One of the things that will draw your attention in Granada is the profusion of green matter in the streets.
-There are not only big boulevards or avenues lined with trees, you can also see them in the Albayzin from above in Google maps and also in smallish, single-lane, streets.
+There are not only big boulevards or avenues lined with trees, you can also see them in the Albayzín from above in Google maps and also in smallish, single-lane, streets.
 They grow on the gardens of the cármenes and by the swimming pools of the condos.
 They are, simply put, everywhere.